I’m sure if you are considering installing solar panels, the most burning question on your mind is:

 - Solar savings can be increased by adding a battery storage system.
 Which stores power generated during the middle of the day, when grid costs are highest.
 For use in the evening when most energy is used.

-- Installing solar panels can give you a £4000+ profit for larger systems, along with a 50% saving on your electric bill.
+- Installing solar panels can give you a £120 per year+ profit for a 4kw system, along with a 50% saving on your electric bill.
+Government subsidies are fixed for 20 years, but you need to act quickly to take advantage.

 - Ready to compare the top solar quotes in your area?
 Click here to get prices now!